Yash-10/jellyfish_self_supervised/README.md

 - `old_temp_store` contains codes not used in our analysis but were developed at some point in the past.
 This folder is kept only for storage purposes.
 - `pretrain.py` is the script used to pre-train the self-supervised model.
 - `baseline_resnet_supervised.py` contains code for training the supervised CNN model.
-- `cross_validate.py` contains code for the $K$-fold cross validation for the self-supervised approach, and `cross_validate_linear_eval.py` contains code for the $K$-fold cross validation of the linear evaluation protocol (i.e., a linear classifier trained on the self-supervised representations).
+- `cross_validate.py` contains code for the K-fold cross validation for the self-supervised approach, and `cross_validate_linear_eval.py` contains code for the K-fold cross validation of the linear evaluation protocol (i.e., a linear classifier trained on the self-supervised representations).

 ## References